VulcanDthGrip/VulcanDthGrip/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Luis Ayala
 ==================================================================================================================================

 Developer.
-API Technical Writer.
-Technical Product Analyst
+Data Analytics -  Technical Product Analyst
 ----------------------------------------------------------

 I'm a full-stack developer student, attending a FS bootcamp through SMU.
 I have been in technology for many years, working on networking, hardware, and software.
 One of my favorite experiences was being an computer/electronics technician for NASA in support of the Space Shuttle, Space Station (ISS) programs, and next generation space vehicles.
 I am currently working in fintech and my goal is to develop API's and cloud-based backends specific to the payments industry.
 I'm also working in data analytics and reporting and learning python to program is next on my list.
 I'm a techie to the bone and love learning new technologies.